Ashford (NYSE:AINC) Research Coverage Started at StockNews.com

-StockNews.com assumed coverage on shares of Ashford (NYSE:AINC – Get Rating) in a research note issued to investors on Friday morning.
+StockNews.com began coverage on shares of Ashford (NYSE:AINC – Get Rating) in a research note released on Wednesday morning.
 The brokerage issued a buy rating on the stock.

 Read More